5942 Lovers Lane, Portage MI 49002

 a heat and UV-B producing bulb), and a "cool" spot on the opposite end.

-Because reptiles are exothermic (cold-blooded), they cannot warm
+Because reptiles and amphibians are exothermic (cold-blooded), they cannot warm

 themselves internally or cool off by sweating so they must move their bodies to